Kaputas Beach with turquoise water on Turkish Mediterranean coast near Kaş (Antalya Province), Turkey

 Old Town & Harbor

 Morning: Walk Kaleiçi old town—Hadrian's Gate, Ottoman houses, Roman harbor.
-Afternoon: Antalya Museum (about $16 excellent Roman statues).
-Konyaaltı Beach or Lara Beach.
+Afternoon: Karaalioglu Park + Hıdırlık Tower viewpoint + panoramic glass elevator; optional Antalya Aquarium if traveling with kids.
 Evening: Harbor dinner watching sunset, boat tour, çay at terrace café.
+(Antalya Museum is closed through 2026.)

 Ancient Ruins